isabella232/ingest-central/.github/ISSUE_TEMPLATE/Enhancement_suggestion.md

 ---

-**Please don't submit enhancement here without telling the ingest service first**
+**Please don't submit an enhancement request without telling the ingest service first.
+If the enhancement doesn't relate to the current plan phase (GA, etc.) we will probably ask you to keep it back until nearer the phase start**

 *What problem does the suggested enhancement solve?
 Please describe.*